sourceallies/event-source-blog/blog/blog.md

 #### Shipment Handler

-A Hapi handler is created for each type of command that can be submitted:  Submit, Assign, Ship and Deliver.
+A Hapi handler is created for each shipment command: Submit, Assign, Ship and Deliver.
-The handler cannot atomically validate, persist and broadcast the command for other consumers, so the handler simply validates the structure of the command and publishes it to a queue.
+A handler cannot atomically validate, persist, and broadcast the command for other consumers, so the handler simply validates the structure of the command and publishes it to the command queue.
-This way we can give a successful response to the client and fully process the command later, relying on the recoverability of the queue to ensure messages are processed safely and in order.
+The handler then provides a successful response to the client, indicating that the message was received.
+The recoverability of the queue ensures the command messages will be processed safely and in-order.
-Partitioning is needed to guarantee that two events for the same shipment are not being processed at the same time.
+However, partitioning is needed to guarantee that two events for the same shipment are not being processed at the same time.
-We use the shipmentId as our partition key.
+We use the shipment ID as our partition key.

 #### Shipment Reducer